blockifywp/theme/readme.txt

 == Description ==

 Lightweight yet powerful full site editing starter theme for building modern WordPress sites with blocks.
 Use it as a starting point to create almost any design!
-Optimized for speed - loads zero CSS, JavaScript, image or web font files by default.
+Optimized for speed - loads zero CSS, JavaScript, image or font files by default.
 Style variations, block patterns, templates and placeholder content to get started quickly.
-Blockify extends core WordPress blocks allowing finer design control.
-Smart customization features including dark mode support, Google Fonts, SVG icons, box shadows, text gradients, block positioning, responsive settings and more.
-Please note Gutenberg is still experimental and updates can cause breaking changes.
+Blockify adds minimal settings which extend core WordPress blocks in a natural way, allowing for a greater level of design control.
+Dark mode, Google Fonts, SVG icons, box shadows, text gradients, absolute positioning and responsive settings are some of the smart customization features included.
+Please note Gutenberg is an experimental plugin and updates may cause breaking changes that require block recovery.

 == Installation ==